Regulator clears way for use of Pfizer COVID-19 vaccine in Europe

-AMSTERDAM (Reuters) -Europe’s medicines regulator on Monday approved the use of the COVID-19 vaccine developed by U.S. company Pfizer and its German partner BioNTech, putting the EU on course to start inoculations within a week.
+AMSTERDAM (Reuters) - Europe’s medicines regulator on Monday approved the use of the COVID-19 vaccine jointly developed by U.S. company Pfizer and its German partner BioNTech, putting Europe on course to start inoculations within a week.

 European Union countries including Germany, France, Austria and Italy have said they plan to start vaccinations from Dec.
 27 as Europe tries to catch up with the United States and Britain, where inoculations began earlier this month.